 - Opportunities to conduct exciting research projects over the summer and as part of the final year

 Warwick was awarded the Queen’s Anniversary Prize for Higher & Further Education 2015 for research in Mathematics and Statistics and its global impact.
-Warwick Mathematics and Statistics are ranked 3rd in the national research assessment REF 2014.
-Information about our full range of research activities and links to research initiatives can be found at our research webpages.
+Warwick Mathematics and Statistics are ranked 3rd in the most recent completed national research assessment REF 2014.
+(The next round will be completed later this year at REF 2021.)
+More details about the REF results and information about our full range of research activities and links to research initiatives can be found at our research webpages.

 TMUA, STEP, AEA and our Entrance Prizes